adobe/htl-spec/SPECIFICATION.md

 #### 2.2.7.
 Repeat
 **`data-sly-repeat`:**
-* Iterates over the content of each item in the attribute value and displays the containing element as many times as items in the attribute value.
+* Iterates over the content of each item in the attribute value and displays the containing element as many times as items in the attribute value, allowing to control the iteration through the following options:
+  * `begin` - iteration begins at the item located at the specified index; first item of the collection has index 0
+  * `step`  - iteration will only process every step items of the collection, starting with the first one
+  * `end`   - iteration ends at the item located at the specified index (inclusive)
 * **Element:** shown only if the number of items from the attribute value is greater than 0, or if the attribute value is a string or number.
 * **Content of element:** repeated as many times as there are items in the attribute value.
 * **Attribute value:** optional; the item to iterate over; if omitted the containing element and its content will not be shown.